-One important way we do this is through technology that will put you in greater control of your energy choices.
-Imagine a future where your thermostats, appliances and electronic devices communicate with your electric meter to operate at peak efficiency, or where you can view your energy usage on your laptop, tablet or smart phone at any time, from anywhere.
+One important way we do this is through technology that puts you in greater control of your energy choices.
+From managing your energy at any time and from anywhere, to smart thermostats, appliances and other devices that help your home operate at peak efficiency.

-A big first step toward that future was the installation of 600,000 smart meters at customer locations across our entire service area.
-Those will be connected to other leading technologies to create a "smart grid."
+This started with the installation of 600,000 smart meters across our entire service area.
+These are connected to other leading technologies to create a "smart grid."

-The smart grid has the potential to transform how you use energy and how we serve your energy needs, allowing for a much more interactive customer experience than was ever possible.
+The smart grid can help transform how you use energy and how we serve your energy needs, allowing for a much more interactive customer experience than ever before.

 SMUD began serving Sacramento in 1946 and is now the nation’s sixth-largest community-owned electric utility.
-SMUD provides reliable, affordable electricity to most of Sacramento County (and small, adjoining portions of Placer and Yolo Counties).
+SMUD provides reliable, affordable electricity to most of Sacramento County and a portion of Placer County.
 SMUD is recognized nationally and internationally for its innovative energy efficiency programs and renewable power technologies, SMUD was the first large California utility to receive more than 20 percent of its energy from renewable resources.
-See a map of our territory.
+See a map of our service area.